Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

 1. Open a new terminal by right-clicking anywhere in the Desktop area and selecting **Open Terminal**.

-1. Source the SDAccel environment
+1. Set up the SDAccel environment.

     ```bash
     cd ~/src/project_data/aws-fpga